-Amiloride is a therapy used for treating high blood pressure and heart conditions.
-Research has suggested that amiloride — as a sodium channel blocker — may have a neuroprotective effect in multiple sclerosis (MS) because it blocks sodium and calcium from entering the nerve cells, which could lead to axon damage.
+Midamor (amiloride) is a therapy used to increase potassium levels in patients with high blood pressure and heart conditions.
+Research has suggested that Midamor may have a neuroprotective effect in multiple sclerosis (MS).

-A pilot study involving patients with primary progressive multiple sclerosis (PPMS) showed that participants taking amiloride experienced less nerve damage, less loss of brain volume, and a slower decrease of disability compared to the year prior to treatment.
+A pilot study involving 14 patients with primary progressive multiple sclerosis (PPMS) showed that participants taking Midamor for three years experienced less nerve damage, less loss of brain volume, and a slower increase in disability compared to the year prior to treatment.

 Note: Multiple Sclerosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.